 The stunning Exuma Cays are a collection of 365 unspoilt tropical islands in the Bahamas.
 With Bahamas Air Tours their aircraft has extra large windows, where each seat is a window seat, giving panoramic views over the beautiful Bahamas Islands.
 Perhaps the most unique adventure from Florida and one of the best things to do in Miami, you’ll need your passport to land in the Bahamas.

-These exclusive Bahamas Day Trips include private boat excursions around the fabulous Bahams Island.
+These exclusive Bahamas Day Tours include private boat excursions around the fabulous Bahamas Island.
 Snorkel with Turtles and Sharks.
 Swim with the famous Swimming Pigs.
 Snorkel in the hidden James Bond Thunderball Grotto.
 Visit the magical Bahamas Rock Iguanas at Bitter Guana Cay.
 Explore the small lanes of Dunmore Town by golf cart and spend time relaxing on the famous Pink Sands Beach on Harbour Island.

 There are so many amazing places to discover in the Bahamas that a Bahamas Day Trip won’t be long enough.
 Fortunately Bahamas Air Tours offers long multi-day and week long Island Hopping Tours of the Bahamas.
 With an aircraft which is perfect for air touring, every day you get the opportunity to explore a new island and discover the island’s unique personality through boat excursions and overland tours.